bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - The primary resource is Patient and Patient will be used to communicate client attributes
 - The JSON text format will be used to receive and transmit FHIR resources
 - FHIR Operations will be used for Client Registry interactions
-- The Parameters resource used in the FHIR Operations may include Patient resources as well as name value pair parameters such as search parameters or unique request identifiers and creation times, etc
+- The Parameters resource used in the FHIR Operations may include Patient resources as well as name value pair parameters
 - Some FHIR extensions are necessary, they are outlined below
 - There are several new interactions and features, these are described below

->Do we align with CA Baseline?

 #### New Interactions and Features